All About Lyme Disease In Your Dog – What To Do When Your Dog Tests Positive

 What Is Lyme Disease?

 Lime disease is caused by a bacteria, Borrelia burgdorferi.
 Lyme disease organisms can attack many parts of your pet’s body.
-Because of that, the signs of it you see (if any) in your dog vary greatly.
+For that reason, the signs of it you see (if any) in your dog vary greatly.

 This bacteria is transmitted by certain ticks.
 Borrelia belong to a family of bacteria called spirochetes.
 They are not very particular as to the species of animals they attack.